macrisconstantine/instagram-reddit-bot/README.md

 # instagram-reddit-bot
 This is a little script I made for fun to learn how to automate an Instagram meme account.
+Visit my YouTube channel to see how I did this.
 ## What It Does
 - This script uses a Reddit API to visit a subreddit and download the latest posted photo to the included `/images` dir.
 - It then starts up an Instagram client and logs in with specified credentials.